blynkkk/docs/glossary.md

 `Automation` - condition-to-action sets allowing electronic `Devices` to complete various tasks with the minimal amount of human interaction.

 ## B

+`Blynk.360` - a complex of `Blynk` services.
+Our web portal is the main entry point to `Blynk.360`.

+`Blynk.App` - iOS/Android apps, globally available in App Store and Google Play under name "Blynk".

 `Blynk.Air` - subsystem for management of over-the-air updates.